blbadger/blbadger.github.io/input-adversarials.md

 ### Introduction: Fashion MNIST

-Fluorescent images of cells are unlikely to be met with in everyday life, unless you happen to be a biologist.
-What about image classification for these objects, can the neural net architectures presented here learn these too?

 The [fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) is a set of 28x28 monocolor images of articles of 10 types of clothing, labelled accordingly.
 Because these images are much smaller than the 256x256 pixel biological images above, the architectures used above must be modified (or else the input images must be reformatted to 256x256).
 The reason for this is because max pooling (or convolutions with no padding) lead to reductions in subsequent layer size, eventually resulting in a 0-dimensional layer.
 Thus the last four max pooling layers were removed from the deep network, and the last two from the AlexNet clone ([code](https://github.com/blbadger/neural-network/blob/master/fmnist_bench.py) for these networks).

 The deep network with no other modifications than noted above performs very well on the task of classifying the fashion MNIST dataset, and >91 % accuracy rate on test datasets achieved with no hyperparameter tuning.